Lindt8/ng-imager/docs/dev/architecture.md

 10. **Image cones** (SBP initially, other methods later).
 11. **Write results to HDF5**, optionally at multiple stages.

+Depending on `run.use_neutrons` and `run.use_gammas`, only the chosen particle types are shaped into events, propagated into cones, and imaged; the other type is ignored at all stages.

 Conceptual pseudocode:

 ```python